Course Coordinator:Peter Dunn (pdunn2@usc.edu.au) School:School of Science, Technology and Engineering

 Please note: Course information, including specific information of recommended readings, learning activities, resources, weekly readings, etc. are available on the course Canvas site– Please log in as soon as possible.

-You will be expected to meet with your supervisor at agreed times through the semester.
+You will be expected to meet with your supervisor at agreed times through the trimester.
 It is your responsibility to ensure that you have adequate access to resources such as the internet, and any other resources as specified and agreed to in your study plan.

 Academic integrity is the ethical standard of university participation.
 It ensures that students graduate as a result of proving they are competent in their discipline.
 This is integral in maintaining the value of academic qualifications.
 Each industry has expectations and standards of the skills and knowledge within that discipline and these are reflected in assessment.